apache/couchdb-documentation/rfcs/014-pagination.md

 - Set default value for `page_size` to the value configured in `request_limit` of `default.ini` for the given endpoint
 - Once the `limit` is reached the final response will not have a "next" bookmark
+- The maximum value for `skip` query parameter is limited to the same `page_size` or value configured in `request_limit` whatever is less
 - Once the underlying call to FoundationDB returns less than `page_size` the response will not have a "next" bookmark